 To aid in determining an accurate room count for combined living spaces such as kitchen/dining area, great room, studio or efficiency apartment, or other large living space, hypothetically insert a wall(s) separating the spaces.
 If the residents can utilize the resulting rooms with the same or more utility and without increased inconvenience, the room count shall be counted as more than one room.
-If the existence of the hypothetical wall would result in a lack of utility and increased inconvenience, the room count should be one.
-No more than three rooms shall be counted for any open living space.
+If the existence of the hypothetical wall would result in a lack of utility and increased inconvenience, the room count shall be counted for any open living space.